cwangjiang/Takens_protein/README.md

 ## 5_RCT_dMaps
 Similar to 1_dMaps, we use pivot diffusion maps to the delayed points EBD.mat, distance between two point is not RMSD between molecular configuration, but regular Eucledian distance.
 The brief process and parameters are provided below, details can be referred to 1_dMaps.

-- Use `main.cpp` to compute pairwise distances, setting Ncut = 10000, and rcut = 8.5, traj.load("EBD.mat",raw_ascii), it will output 515 pivots.
+- Use `main.cpp` to compute pairwise distances, setting numcut = 10000, and rcut = 8.5, traj.load("EBD.mat",raw_ascii), it will output 515 pivots.
 Similar to 1_dMaps, since 100,000 points are too much and runs slow, we can test different rcut on a smaller sampling of 10,000 points EBDsub.mat firt, then apply the rcut to the big trajectory EBD.mat.

 - Then using `loadingfile.m` to load the pairwise distance into matlab.